 I have been a real advocate lately on this blog that cell phone cameras cannot take the usual photos of what a normal DSLR camera can take.
 And that is true.
 A good DSLR camera is amazingly better at taking pictures of certain better than a cell phone.
 Because of the size of the sensor, there will never be a time when a cell phone will catch up to the quality of a good DSLR.
 But, it does a great job with what you have.
 And every time a new top of the line cell phone comes out, they keep improving something about the camera portion of the phone.
 So, here are some points of taking good photos with your DSLR to help you to become a good photographer with your cell phone:

 - At some point, to really make your photos look great with your cell phone, you need to learn all the rules of composition in art and photography.
 They are meant to make your photos look better.
 It will teach you the proper placement of subjects in your photo, what to do with lines in your photos, etc. There are many sources of learning that, and I have spent a lot of space on this blog to go over that.
-Go to the main table of contents of my blog page to find all about composition, or click here: https://123photogo.com/ or more specifically: https://123photogo.com/2018/02/11/part-12-composition-becoming-an-artist/
+One of my best blogs about photography, and really understanding how to get good photos from your current camera, go to: https://123photogo.com/2018/02/11/part-12-composition-becoming-an-artist/

 - When you use your cell phone, the number one problem I find when you use your cell phone, is that you are always handling it with your hands and fingers.
 Your hands are always all over your phone, including your lens.
 And your lens on your phone is the most important part of taking the pictures.
 I almost always cry when I take out my cell phone to take pictures, thinking that I have just been using it for a phone, and not a camera.
 It has been with me through lunch, out in the yard picking weeds out, shaking other people’s hands, and who knows what.
 And now I want to take a picture with it?
 YIKES !!
 That lens has to be spotless before I take a picture with it.